-We have a small dumpster that is collected once per day, five days a week.
-This dumpster, which is kept outdoors, could see some loss of debris when filled and emptied.
+We have a small dumpster that used to see its contents collected once per day, five days a week.

-The area adjacent to the dumpster is cleaned daily after dumping.
-There is also a wall, with a stone berm around it to prevent windblown and storm water-driven waste from escaping the area and making its way to Donner Creek (which, as mentioned is also protected by a berm).
+This dumpster, which is kept outdoors, could have potentially seen some loss of debris when filled and emptied.
+When it was in such use, the area adjacent to the dumpster was cleaned daily, after filling, and after dumping.
+There is also a wall, with a stone berm around it, to prevent windblown and storm water-driven waste from escaping the area and making its way to Donner Creek (which, as mentioned is also protected by a berm).